alphagov/govuk-design-system/src/community/design-system-day-2024/session-information.md

 4pm to 5pm

-Join us for an optional social afterwards where you can mix with other attendees for a chat and a drink.
+Join us for an optional social afterwards where you can mix with other attendees for a chat.